-"Tillamook, a farmer-owned company, finally gave in and downsized their ice cream from 56 oz. to 48 oz. — some 13 years after Breyers did (a Unilever company)," said Dworsky.
+"Tillamook, a farmer-owned company, finally gave in and downsized their ice cream from 56 oz. to 48 oz. — some 13 years after Breyers (a Unilever company) did," said Dworsky.
 "Generally speaking, the big paper manufacturers have been the most prolific downsizers changing the size of paper towels, toilet paper, tissues, etc. repeatedly for decades."

-Before you resign yourself to less ice cream, Dworsky said there are some thing we can do to save our hard-earned dollars.
+Before you resign yourself to less ice cream, Dworsky said there are three things we can do to save our hard-earned dollars:

-"It does come in waves however, usually in times of inflation," Dworsky acknowledged.
-"Some products get downsized so much that manufacturers re-introduce larger versions of the product, but at much higher prices.
+Dworsky said that some products get downsized so much that manufacturers re-introduce larger versions of the product, but at much higher prices."
 This happens with snack foods like potato chips.
 The old 16 oz bag becomes 14 oz, then 12, then even smaller.
-Eventually manufacturers re-introduce one pound bags and call them 'party size.'
-Another example, toilet paper has been downsized so much, that a number of years ago, manufacturers introduced double rolls and triple rolls and mega rolls and now even super mega rolls — all of which are still smaller than, say original Charmin of the 1960s which had 650 sheets on a roll."
+Eventually manufacturers re-introduce one pound bags and call them 'party size.'"

 Jayson L. Lusk, a distinguished professor and head of the Department of Agricultural Economics at Purdue University told TODAY that he hasn't seen any data suggesting that "shrinkflation" is occurring at a greater or lesser rate today than in the past.